-If the Business Process Monitor instance is communicating with the server using SSL, type the required information in the relevant boxes.
+If the Business Process Monitor instance is communicating with the HP Business Availability Center Gateway Server using SSL, type the required information in the relevant boxes.
 For more information on supporting SSL communication, see "Using SSL in HP Business Availability Center" in the the HP Business Availability Center Hardening Guide PDF.